How to Create a Bootable USB for macOS Tahoe [Step-By-Step]

 Step 3.
 Download the macOS Installer File

-Next, you need to download the macOS installer file for creating the bootable USB for macOS Sonoma, Ventura, Monterey, etc.
+Next, you need to download the macOS installer file to create the bootable USB for macOS Tahoe, Sequoia, Sonoma, Ventura, Monterey, etc.

-macOS Sonoma, Ventura, Monterey, and older versions of macOS are available to download for free from the Mac App Store.
+macOS Tahoe, Sequoia, Sonoma, Ventura, Monterey, and older versions of macOS are available for free from the Mac App Store.

 1. Open the App Store on your Mac from the Dock.

-2. Search for the target macOS version that you want to download in the App Store.
+2. Search for the target macOS version you want to download in the App Store.

 3. Click Get to download the macOS installer file to your Mac.
 After downloading, the installer file will be stored in the Applications folder.

 Step 4.
-Create Bootable USB for macOS Sonoma/Ventura
+Create a Bootable USB for macOS Tahoe/Sequoia/Sonoma/Ventura

 2. Click Spotlight and search for Terminal to open the Terminal app on your Mac.

-3. In Terminal, you can type the corresponding command listed below depending on your downloaded macOS version.
-Replace “MyVolume” in the commands with the real name of the USB drive.
-Press Enter to execute the command to create a bootable USB for macOS Sonoma, Ventura, Monterey, etc.
+3. In Terminal, type the corresponding command listed below depending on your downloaded macOS version.
+Replace “MyVolume” in the commands with the actual name of the USB drive.
+Press Enter to execute the command to create a bootable USB for macOS Tahoe, Sequoia, Sonoma, Ventura, Monterey, etc.

 create bootable USB Mac